 There are some risks with this treatment, so talk to your doctor before trying it.

-Cognitive-behavioral therapy, which focuses on changing your thoughts and actions, may help you have fewer migraines.
+Cognitive behavioral therapy, which focuses on changing your thoughts and actions, may help you have fewer migraine symptoms.

 Getting therapy doesn't mean you have emotional or mental problems.
 It can give you a fresh approach to situations that usually give you headaches.
 It works especially well when you also do other preventive treatments.